eric-lgonz/Enterprise-Network-Expansion/README.md

 </div>

-After all of the cabling, this is how my topology should look:
+After all of the cabling, this is how the topology should look:

 _insert image_